dpc10ster/RJafroc/inst/cranSubmission/cran-comments-2.1.3.md

 # Reason for submission1
-* This submission is in response to 2 user-reported bugs documented as Issues here:
+* This submission is in response to two user-reported bugs documented as Issues here:

     + https://github.com/dpc10ster/RJafroc/issues/89
     + https://github.com/dpc10ster/RJafroc/issues/90